Two kinetic models for non-instantaneous binary alignment collisions: Introduction

 holds for (unique) solutions of the initial value problem.

-In {\bf Model 2} the collision process is governed by an ODE system like \eqref{ODE-charac}, but with the drift velocity In this case complete alignment, i.e. $\vp=\vpa$, is reached in finite time, after which the collision ends.
+In the {\bf Deterministic Collision Time Model} (DCTM) the collision process is governed by an ODE system like \eqref{ODE-charac}, but with the drift velocity In this case complete alignment, i.e. $\vp=\vpa$, is reached in finite time, after which the collision ends.
 This leads to the model

 The term $2\bar g$ should be interpreted as the sum of the traces of $g$, as the main diagonal in the $(\vp,\vpa)$-plane is approached from $\vp>\vpa$ and $\vp<\vpa$.
 The traces are equal by the indistinguishability property.